 You may be thinking, why, why would they stay in that situation?
 They don’t have a choice!
 They don’t have hope for a future.
+The shame what being molested and what they've done, the threat of bodily harm to them and their families, addition to drugs by the pimp holds them there trapped!
 Who would want them?
 Who would marry a girl that has had sex with any man that will pay?
 What about diseases?
 Taking her home to meet the family?
 Oh, what about the children they have, the pimps children, who would love a pimps kid?
 Get the picture now?
 They are trapped!
 They are definitely victims!
 Do you see these women in a different light now?
 Can you love these women?

 RHM Dallas Graduation